abhilashasaroj/CX4240_project/index.md

 ## Initial Data Exploration
 ### Principal Componenet Analysis
-A dataset with 12 feature pushes us to conduct a Principal Componenet Analysis on the data to consider possibility of dimenstion reduction.
-Principal componenet analysis result for complete dataset reveals that 0.99 of total variance in dataset is explained by first 11 eigenvalues.
+A dataset with 12 features pushes us to conduct a Principal Componenet Analysis on the data to consider possibility of dimenstion reduction.
+Principal componenet analysis results for complete dataset reveals that 0.99 of total variance in dataset is explained by first 11 eigenvalues.
 PCA result indicated not much of dimension reduction can be achieved by using 2 or 3 principal components.
 Thus, there are not easily identifiable directions in which signiifcant variance of the data points can be captured.

 [0.3176715, 0.21069888, 0.12999856, 0.08094213, 0.06034393, 0.0510322, 0.04471237, 0.04190673, 0.02934314, 0.02139346, 0.00994418]